lidefi87/rimrep-training/CoTS_training_Jan2024/README.md

 token <- dms_token(Sys.getenv("CLIENT_ID"), Sys.getenv("CLIENT_SECRET"))

 ```

+In the code above, the access token will be stored in `token` variable.

 </details>

 <details>
 <summary><b>Command Line Interface</b></summary>

-It is recommended to store the `CLIENT_ID` and `CLIENT_SECRET` in an environmental variable.
+It is recommended to store the `CLIENT_ID` and `CLIENT_SECRET` as environmental variables.
 Assuming that you have already defined these environmental variables, you can request an access token using the following command:

 ```bash
 ACCESS_TOKEN=$(curl --location --request POST "https://keycloak.reefdata.io/realms/rimrep-production/protocol/openid-connect/token" -s \